 Instead, I am revisiting old-school stippling to see how it meshes with same-cluster luma hues.

 What I am actually proposing here is to tweak ALM so that the horizontal lines are broken into one pixel dots or two pixel dashes, creating little chequerboards made up of two colours within any given luma cluster, or, since we're designing for the lowest common denominator VIC-II chips, that would be two colours within any given luma pair.

 As long as you stick to colours within luma pairs (e.g. cyan + light grey or sky blue + mid grey), you can produce subtler intermediate hues that still look as smooth as any of the their native constituent parts.

-That simply means a simple single-pixel based chequerboard whose alternating colours are swapped every frame by the game's raster interrupt engine; in Colony, this is the code that does it, executed once every screen refresh aka frame:
+That simply means a simple single-pixel based chequerboard whose alternating colours are swapped every frame by the game's raster interrupt engine; in Parallaxian, this is the code that does it, executed once every screen refresh aka frame:

-It does have some limitations however: nothing quite works with black and, as a general maxim, the more widely disparate the two constituent native hues are, the less compelling the resultant effect is.
+This kind of non-standard colour generation does have some limitations however: nothing quite works with black and, as a general maxim, the more widely disparate the two constituent native hues are, the less compelling the resultant effect is.

 As you can now see, I have used a variety of techniques, well-known and somewhat less so, to wring non-standard colours out of PAL C64s.